Are wrestlers giving up their protest? How a media narrative war has broken out

 Under pressure

-This contradictory reportage on the wrestlers’ protest c at a time when the BJP is under pressure over the issue, even from its own supporters.
+This contradictory reportage on the wrestlers’ protest comes at a time when the BJP is under pressure over the issue, even from its own supporters.
 On Monday, a survey conducted by polling agency CVoter showed that over 63% respondents said the controversy will hurt the BJP.

 About 66.5% of the respondents agreed that the wrestlers were speaking the truth.
 Among respondents voting for the BJP-led National Democratic Alliance too, over 54% said they believed the wrestlers over Singh.
 Nearly 59% of the respondents were dissatisfied with the response of the Delhi Police, which reports to the Union Home Ministry.